 426 Auditorium Road, Room 330

-Vennie Gore is vice president for auxiliary enterprises.
+Vennie Gore is senior vice president for residential and hospitality services and auxiliary enterprises.
 In this role, Gore administers a residence hall system with a capacity for 17,500 students; apartments with housing for 2,500 students, faculty and staff; and a culinary services program serving more than 50,000 meals daily.
 Additional auxiliary operations include the MSU Union, MSU Bakers, University Concessions, Sparty's coffee house and convenience stores, Starbucks coffee shops, Spartan Signature Catering, Food Stores, Spartan Linen Services, University Conference Services, the Jack Breslin Student Events Center, Forest Akers Golf Courses, the MSU Tennis Center, Kellogg Hotel and Conference Center, Cowles House presidential residence and the MSU Alumni Chapel.

 Before joining MSU in 2007, Gore was associate director for housing and food services at the University of Washington.
 With the exception of two years as the assistant director of housing at the University of Wisconsin, Gore served in various leadership roles at the University of Washington since 1985.